jtcohen6/emerg-mkts-inthenews/introduction.md

 _Media outlets:_ There is a significant dearth of historical journalistic data that is available in bulk and without proprietary licensing.
 This may have been the most significant challenge and limitation to our project---as in the field.
 Manual downloading of Forbes and Financial Times, one small cache at a time, suffices for proof of concept.
 Looking forward, we defer to PhD candidates in Statistics and Computer Science who are working toward similar ends.

 _Natural Language Processing:_ Right from the start, the project required some delving into the contemporary work in sentiment analysis.
 Yet, lacking sufficient media evidence to properly train a neural net, while also hoping for a better algorithm than "bag of words"---made all the more difficult by the dry tone of business journalism---we were happy to discover [vaderSentiment](https://github.com/cjhutto/vaderSentiment) and [sentlex](https://github.com/bohana/sentlex).
-Raghav spent many sleepless hours fine-tuning a workable lexicon, and he deserves all the sleep in the world.
+Raghav spent many sleepless hours fine-tuning a workable lexicon, and even though we could not run it across all ~25,000 articles, he deserves all the sleep in the world.

+## Limitations; or, it's just a weekend... <a id="limits"></a>

+We're not sure how many great regressions you've seen cobbled together in a few days' time---meaning ones with an R^2 above 0.5, let alone those demonstrable insights with earth-shattering implications.

+We are proud to have pursued an ambitious goal, one which we also believe to have genuine intellectual merit.

 ## Next Steps <a id="next-steps"></a>